Can we book direct and avoid traveler fees?

 The Great Smoky Mountains National Park has hundreds of miles of streams where you can fish.
 Your Tennessee fishing license is good throughout the park–even if you are fishing on the North Carolina side of GSMNP.
 Here’s a link to the park’s website where you can get more details on fishing opportunities and regulations.

 What if there's accidental damage to the cabin?

-Due to rising costs to replace items like sheet sets, pillows, blankets, quilts, dishes and items that are susceptible to damage, we require a $30 damage protection fee.
+Due to rising costs to replace items like sheet sets, pillows, blankets, quilts, dishes and items that are susceptible to damage, we require a $39 non-refundable damage protection fee.
 This covers accidental damage up to $300.
-If you prefer, we’ll accept a $300 refundable security deposit and then refund it within 10 business days after housekeeping clears the cabin.
 If there is damage in excess of $300, you agree to promptly pay for for materials and labor in excess of that amount.

 Damage protection does not cover excessive cleaning charges.
 If the housekeeper arrives and there’s far more cleaning work required than usual, you will be billed for the the additional labor required.

 Sevier County does not provide refuse pick-up like most of us are used to at home.
 So when you depart, the housekeepers are responsible for taking trash to the county dump sites.
 We ask that you gather up all your trash from inside the house and put it in the garbage cans outside prior to leaving.
 During warmer months when bears and raccoons are active, we recommend that tasty food scraps–like BBQ bones–be kept in the freezer.
 Then when you’re cleaning out the fridge before heading home, you can toss the frozen scraps in the outside trash cans.
 Some cabins have regular trash cans while others have animal-resistant containers.